Background checks may take up to three (3) days. Some of the disqualifications for buying a gun include being either:

 - a drug addict

-Currently, private gun sales do not require a background check.
-And there is no background check required for buying ammunition.
+Currently, there is no background check required for buying ammunition.

 In this article, our Las Vegas firearms attorneys answer frequently-asked-questions about background checks for Nevada gun sales.
 Click on a topic to jump to that section.